keen/keen-tracking.js/docs/README.md

 ### Examples

+* [React Flux Logger](./examples/react-flux): How to instrument a Flux ReduceStore
-* [React Redux Middleware](./examples/react-redux-middleware): How to instrument a Redux Store, based on the official Redux Real World Example app
+* [React Redux Middleware](./examples/react-redux-middleware): How to instrument a Redux Store

 ---